 The huge amount of scripting developer jobs available makes the task of finding great talent even more difficult.

-Read More: How to Hire an App Developer
+Read More: Hiring?
+How to Hire Freelance App Developers

 - We've seen plagiarized code (pilfered straight from open-source code) given to us as their own work.